Healthy Pumpkin Granola

-Pumpkin Granola – Full of fall flavor and perfect for snacking, this crunchy homemade granola recipe is naturally sweetened, requires only a handful of ingredients, and is vegan, oil-free, refined sugar-free and super easy to make!
+Healthy Pumpkin Granola – Full of fall flavor and perfect for snacking, this crunchy homemade granola recipe is naturally sweetened, requires only a handful of ingredients, and is vegan, oil-free, refined sugar-free, and super easy to make!

-Get ready for your home to smell wonderful!
+Get ready for your home to smell wonderful – and your taste buds will thank you!

-Easy homemade chunky healthy pumpkin granola made with a delicious mix of oats, pumpkin puree, pecans, pepitas, pure maple syrup, cinnamon and allspice.
-This vegan and gluten free granola recipe makes the perfect crunchy snack or on the go breakfast!
+Our easy, homemade, chunky, healthy pumpkin granola recipe is made with a delicious mix of oats, pumpkin puree, pecans, pepitas, pure maple syrup, and warming spices.
+It’s naturally vegan and gluten-free, and makes a delicious crunchy snack or on-the-go breakfast!

-And of course, making granola at home is much better than buying it in the stores!
-You control the ingredients and can easily make an extra batch for the same amount a bag of pre-made granola costs.
+And, of course, making granola at home is much better than buying it in the stores!
+You control the ingredients and can easily make an extra batch for the same price as a bag of pre-made granola.
 Win, win!

 Ingredients You’ll Need

-This healthy crunchy pumpkin granola recipe is packed with simple ingredients that keep it both vegan and refined sugar free and oil-free.
+This healthy, crunchy pumpkin granola recipe is packed with simple ingredients, making it both vegan and refined sugar- and oil-free.
 Here’s everything you will need:

 - Pure maple syrup.
 This natural sweetener also works great at clumping and hardening the granola.